 The Committee Chair, or with prior arrangement the Graduate Student Services Advisor, will send the student the QE questions via email at the designated start-time (e.g., 9 a.m.), cc’ing the QE committee.
 The student would be advised to ask the Committee Chair ahead of time how s/he can be reached in case the questions are not e-mailed promptly.
 At the conclusion of the examination, the student should forward an electronic copy of the answers to each QE committee member, the Graduate Student Services Advisor, and retain a personal copy.

 Oral Exam: The oral examination should be completed one week after the written examination, typically (although not necessarily) in the Krech Room, 4207 Tolman Hall.
 The oral examination usually lasts two to three hours, including breaks as necessary.
-All committee members must be physically present for the entirety of the oral examination.
+All committee members should be physically present for the entirety of the oral examination.
+Contact the Graduate Student Services Advisor well in advance of the exam date if a committee member’s only option to be present is via video conferencing.

 At the beginning of the oral examination, the committee will excuse the student and meet privately to discuss the written portion of the exam and organize the oral examination.
 When the student returns to the room, the QE committee chair will summarize the committee’s evaluation of the written portion and review the plan for the oral examination.
 At the conclusion of the oral examination, the committee will again meet privately to evaluate the student’s performance.
 When the student returns to the room, the QE committee chair will summarize the decision of the committee, collect the signatures of the committee members on the Report on the Qualifying Examination form, and return the signed form to the Graduate Student Services Advisor.
 Note: the Graduate Student Services advisor will have sent the form to the committee chair.
 Students are not responsible for providing it.

 Evaluation of the Qualifying Examination.
 A unanimous vote of the QE committee is required for the student to pass the Qualifying Examination.
 Each committee member’s vote should reflect his or her opinion about the overall performance of the candidate, including the student’s responses to questions asked by the other committee members.
-If the examination results in a fail, a partial fail, or a split vote, the chair must obtain the approval of Graduate Division beforemaking arrangements with the student and other committee members for a reexamination or for the substitution or addition of requirements (Graduate Degrees Office, 642-7330).
+If the examination results in a fail, a partial fail, or a split vote, the chair must obtain the approval of Graduate Division beforemaking arrangements with the student and other committee members for a reexamination or for the substitution or addition of requirements.

 Additional information is on Graduate Division's website: Qualifying Exam Results